The main factors to consider when comparing and switching broadband provider, plus details of 'one touch' that makes the process even easier.

 You may also be charged for usage in excess of the cap or, in extreme cases, your service may be suspended if you consistently exceed your limit.

-In January 2014, regulator Ofcom† announced that consumers cannot be charged a fee when leaving a provider if that provider raises prices unexpectedly.
+In January 2014, regulator Ofcom† announced that consumers can't be charged a fee when leaving a provider if that provider raises prices unexpectedly.

-If providers decide to up their prices they will now have to give customers 30 days notice, and if customers then decide to switch they cannot be charged a penalty.
+If they do decide to up their prices they'll now have to give customers 30 days notice, and if customers then decide to switch they can't be charged a penalty.

-This is the monthly charge you will pay for your broadband package (if you pay by direct debit).
+This is the monthly charge you'll pay for your broadband package (if you pay by direct debit).